 WASHINGTON STATE CHILD CARE & CDA TRAINING CLASSES

-SafeGard Classes Online offers the initial 30-hour Child Care and School Age Basics courses required for new child care professional.
+SafeGard Classes Online offers the initial 30-hour Child Care and School Age Basics courses required for new child care professionals (Child Care Basics updated in 2018).
 Additionally, SafeGard classes Online has the Bloodborne Pathogens and HIV/AIDs training classes online.
 These courses have been conveniently bundled with special pricing to get you started:

 DCYF also requires child care providers to complete a Safe Sleep course.
 SafeGard Classes Online's Sudden Infant Death Syndrome (SIDS) course is no longer accepted for STARS credit.
 Here are the instructions on how to take the required course.